EDCD/EDMarketConnector/Contributing.md

 ## Use fstrings, not modulo-formatting or .format

-[fstrings](https://www.python.org/dev/peps/pep-0498/) are new in python 3.6, and allow for string interpolation rather than more opaque formatting calls.
+[fstrings](https://www.python.org/dev/peps/pep-0498/) are new in python 3.6,
+and allow for string interpolation rather than more opaque formatting calls.

-As part of our flake8 linting setup we have included a linter that warns when you use either `%` or `.format` on string literals.
+As part of our flake8 linting setup we have included a linter that warns when you use `%` on string literals.

+`.format()` won't throw flake8 errors, **but only because it's still the best way to handle [untranslated words](./docs/Translations.md#call-_) in otherwise translated phrases**.
+Thus, we allow this, and only this, use of `.format()` for strings.

 ---